 Protect Your Car From Hitting Deer: Deer Warning Whistles For Cars

 Each year, hundreds of thousands of drivers hit, or nearly hit deer while driving.
 Usually these drivers are moving at speeds higher than 50 mph.
 It is easy to see, then, why deer near the roadway pose such a great risk to the life safety of those travelling our nation's roadways.
 With that said, why would anyone not want to make every attempt to alert the deer to stay out of the way?

 For years now, drivers have been using deer whistles to do just that.
 Although they are not used by a majority of automobile owners, deer whistles are growing in use in rural areas that have a higher incidence of car vs deer collisions.
 Learn why deer whistles may be a car or truck accessory that you need to add to your automobile, learn how they work, what their limitations are, and what other ways you can keep your front bumper free from deer hair.

 How Do Deer Whistles Work?

-I'm sure everyone has seen a cartoon depicting a person blowing a dog whistle.
+I'm sure everyone has seen a cartoon, movie or TV show depicting a person blowing a dog whistle.
 The person blows and blows because they cannot hear anything, but soon all of the dogs in the neighborhood come barking down the street.
 These whistles work in a similar way.

 The Deer Whistles emit a high frequency sound that can be heard as an alerting sound for deer on or near a roadway.
 The deer hear it and instead of freezing like they do when they stare into a car's headlights, they move away from the road as they are timid of the odd sound.
 It is not that the sound scares the deer, but alerts them to the vehicle's approach in time for them to stop from crossing the roadway.